-This management proxy circular (the "Circular") is furnished by management of Dollarama Inc. ("Dollarama" or the "Corporation") in connection with the solicitation of proxies for use at the annual meeting of shareholders (the "Meeting") to be held in a virtual-only format, via live audio webcast, at www.virtualshareholdermeeting.com/DOLR2024 on June 12, 2024 at 9:00 a.m.
-(Montreal time), or any adjournment thereof, for the purposes set forth in the notice of 2024 annual meeting of shareholders and notice of availability of proxy materials (the "Notice of Meeting").
+This management proxy circular (the "Circular") is furnished by management of Dollarama Inc. ("Dollarama" or the "Corporation") in connection with the solicitation of proxies for use at the annual meeting of shareholders (the "Meeting") to be held in a virtual-only format, via live audio webcast, at www.virtualshareholdermeeting.com/DOLR2025 on June 11, 2025 at 9:00 a.m.
+(Montreal time), or any adjournment thereof, for the purposes set forth in the notice of 2025 annual meeting of shareholders and notice of availability of the materials (the "Notice of Meeting").